Understanding Remgro’s statutory reporting on net profit

 - Human capital in management support

-- ESG targets, principles, and disclosure guidance
+- ESG goals, principles, and disclosure guidance

-- Dealmaking ability (environment for corporate transactions)
+- Dealmaking ability

 - Treasury services (as required)

-- Internal audit and risk services (as required)
+- Risk management services (as required)

-Measuring success through intrinsic value
+Measuring success